tawhidwasik08/Dockerized-Image-Classification/README.md

 3. The actual class  and predicted class  for the image are displayed.

-**Hope it helps to anyone looking for simple dockerized machine/deep learning notebooks with gpu support.**
+**Hope it helps anyone looking for simple dockerized machine/deep learning notebooks with gpu support.**
 *Peace!* :v: